 The Christkindelmarkt is back in Leeds this Christmas, with a mix of festive stalls, traditional entertainment and German beer…

-The German Market is a Christmas tradition that started 16 years ago, and while we may have lost our beloved Frankfurter Scheune, it’s still one of the highlights of the festive season – so you’ll be happy to know that it’s back again this year.
-It’s opening on Friday 9th November 2018 and it’ll be staying open until Saturday 22nd December 2018.
+The German Market is a Christmas tradition that started 17 years ago and it’s still one of the highlights of the festive season – so you’ll be happy to know that it’s back again this year.
+It’s flinging its doors wide on Friday 8th November 2019 and it’ll be staying open until Saturday 21st December 2019.

 Over 40 stalls to shop at